Ollama-Agent-Roll-Cage/agentChef/TERMS_OF_USE.md

 **Last updated:** 7/7/2023

 Thank you for using Agent Chef.
-This software is provided by the Author @LBorcherding as a modular framework for building and experimenting with local AI agent pipelines.
+This software is provided by the @ Agent Roll Cage Team as a modular framework for building and experimenting with local AI agent pipelines.
 By installing, using, or distributing Agent Chef and its components, you agree to the following terms:

 ## 1. Intended Use